 After Watching The First 30 Minutes Of Moana 2 At Walt Disney Animation Studios, I Have Changed My Mind About The Sequel In 3 Big Ways

 Walt Disney Animation Studios' movies will forever hold a special place in my heart because of how pivotal they were to my childhood.
-I loved growing up during the House of Mouse’s Renaissance Era and, when 2016’s Moana was released, I felt like I relived those glory days for the first time in a while.
-When Moana 2 was confirmed to be one of the upcoming Disney movies, I was very excited but also expressed concerns after the first trailer debuted.
+I loved growing up during the House of Mouse’s Renaissance Era and, when 2016’s Moana was released, I felt like I was able to relive those glory days for the first time in a while.
+Then, when Moana 2 was confirmed to be one of the upcoming Disney movies, I was very excited, but you should know I also expressed concerns after the first trailer debuted.
 Now, after seeing 30 minutes of the movie, I’ve changed my mind in a few big ways.

 Moana drumming intensely in Moana 2